galkahana/hummus-services/src/public/mds/api-reference-nodejs.md

 Start a job.

 **parameters**
 - *jobTicket* - Job ticket string.
-To learn about the job ticket look in <a ui-sref="documentation.jobticket">Job Ticket</a>.
+To learn about the job ticket look in <a ui-sref="documentation.jobticket.home">Job Ticket</a>.
 - *cb* - callback method of the signature `function(err,job)`, accepting error and job object.It is possible that already at this point the job is already at finished state.

 #### list(queryObject,cb)